leishiao/leishiao.github.io/JCP/CHAPTER 5  Building Blocks.md

 **Propagate the InterruptedException.**  This is always the most sensible policy if you can get away with it, just propagate it to your caller.

-**Restore the interrupt.** Sometimes you can throw InterruptedException, for instance when your code is part of a Runnable.
-In these situations, you must catch it and restore the interrupted status by calling interrupt on the current thread, so that code higher up the call stack can see that a interrupt is issued.
+**Restore the interrupt.** Sometimes you cannot throw InterruptedException, for instance when your code is part of a Runnable.
+In these situations, you must catch it and restore the interrupted status by calling *interrupt* on the current thread, so that code higher up the call stack can see that a interrupt is issued.

 You should not catch InterruptedException and do nothing in response.
 The only situation in which it is acceptable to swallow an interrupt is when you are extending Thread and control all the code higher up on the call stack.

 ###  5.5 Synchronizers

-A synchronizer is an object that coordinates the control flow of threads based on its state. **Blocking queues** can act as synchronizer, other type of synchronizers include semaphores, **barriers**, and **latches**.
+A synchronizer is an object that coordinates the control flow of threads based on its state. **Blocking queues** can act as synchronizer, other type of synchronizers include **semaphores**, **barriers**, and **latches**.

 You can create your own.